Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/shangri-la-frontier/episode-23-bird-with-rabbits-vs-skeletal-choir-917793">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/rurouni-kenshin/episode-23-the-wolfs-fangs-924477">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Sunraku, Emul, and Bilac face off against the area boss the Humming Lich in the<br>Canyon of Ancient Souls.
-Struggling to inflict damage, Bilac rushes to rework the Dullahan General's<br>Decapitator into a holy-attribute weapon.</p>
+<p align="center">After defeating Arundo Akamatsu, Kenshin returns to the Kamiya Dojo and sees Hajime Saito.
+Hajime<br>had introduced himself to Kaoru and Yahiko as Goro Fujita, the police officer, and they<br>had invited him into the Dojo without any suspicion.
+Hajime criticizes Kenshin and the others<br>for their naivety.
+Over the past ten years that Kenshin had washed his hands of<br>manslaying, Hajime had honed his killing intent and skills as a hitman, and now Hajime's<br>ferocity was aimed at them.</p>
 </td>
 </tr>
 </table>